-Use or development Requ Requirements 4.6.1 signs Unless: (a) the Si igns Code; or (b) the Lo ocal Historic Heritage Code, appli es and I requires a permit for the use or development.
-4.6.2 use or development in If: a road reserve or on public land door dining facilities, signboards, roadside vendors and on a road that is managed by a relevant council; or munity garden on public land used for growing ables, fruit or ornamentals.
-4.6.3 fences within 4.5m of a frontage Fences (including free-standing walls) within 4.5m of a frontage, if located in: (a) Densi Zone, Busin eneral Residential Zone, Inner Residential Zone, Low ity Residential Zone, Village Zone, Urban Mixed Use Local Business Zone, General Business Zone, Central ess Zone, Commercial Zone or any particular purpose and if not more than a height of: (i) 1.2m above existing ground level if the fence is solid; or (ii) 1.8m above existing ground level, if the fence has openings above the height of 1.2m which provide a uniform transparency of at least 30% (excluding any posts or uprights); (b) Resid tilities Zone and adjoining a property in the General lential Zone, Inner Residential Zone, Low Density lential Zone or Village Zone and if not more than a t of: (i) 1.2m above existing ground level if the fence is solid; or (ii) 1.8m above existing ground level, if the fence has openings above the height of 1.2m which provide a uniform transparency of at least 30% (excluding any posts or uprights); or (c) adjoir Resid ther zone, or if located in the Utilities Zone and not hing a property in the General Residential Zone, Inner lential Zone, Low Density Residential Zone or Village and if not more than a height of: (i) 1.8m if adjoining public land; or (ii) 2.1m if not adjoining public land, Local Historic Heritage Code applies and requires a ne use or development.
+Use or development Requirements 4.6.1 signs If listed in, and meeting the requirements of, clause C1.4 in the Signs Code.
+4.6.2 use or development in a road reserve or on public land If: (a) for outdoor dining facilities, signboards, roadside vendors and stalls on a road that is managed by a relevant council; or (b) a community garden on public land used for growing vegetables, fruit or ornamentals.
+4.6.3 fences within 4.5m of a frontage Fences (including free-standing walls) within 4.5m of a frontage, if located in: (a) the General Residential Zone, Inner Residential Zone, Low Density Residential Zone, Village Zone, Urban Mixed Use Zone, Local Business Zone, General Business Zone, Central Business Zone, Commercial Zone or any particular purpose zone, and if not more than a height of: (i) 1.2m above existing ground level if the fence is solid; or (ii) 1.8m above existing ground level, if the fence has openings above the height of 1.2m which provide a uniform transparency of at least 30% (excluding any posts or uprights); (b) the Utilities Zone and adjoining a property in the General Residential Zone, Inner Residential Zone, Low Density Residential Zone or Village Zone and if not more than a height of: (i) 1.2m above existing ground level if the fence is solid; or (b) the Utilities Zone and adjoining a property in the General Residential Zone or Village Zone and if not more than a height of: (i) 1.2m above existing ground level if the fence is solid; or (c) any other zone, or if located in the Utilities Zone and not adjoining a property in the General Residential Zone, Inner Residential Zone, Low Density Residential Zone, or if located in the Utilities Zone and not adjoining a property in the General Residential Zone, Inner Residential Zone, Low Density Residential Zone or Village Zone and if not more than a height of: (i) 1.8m above existing ground level if adjoining public land; or (ii) 2.1m above existing ground level if not adjoining public land, unless the Local Historic Heritage Code applies and requires a permit for the use or development.